niclet/yi-hack-v2/README.md

 * If plugged, unplug the Yi camera
 * Insert the memory card in the Yi camera
 * Plug the Yi camera
-* Follow chinese instructions to pair with your android app.
+* Follow english instructions to pair with your android app.
 This is only needed the first time.

 The camera will start.
 The led will indicate the current status :
 * yellow : camera startup